arqamrp/stochoptimtests/temp/proposal.md

 ## Schedule Conflicts:

-Classes at my college will resume classes from July 31.
+Classes at my college will resume from July 31.

 ## Mentors